mesos/mesos_exporter/README.md

   -username string
         Username to use for HTTP or strict mode authentication -password string
-        Password to use for HTTP authentication -trustedCerts string
+        Password to use for HTTP or strict mode authentication -loginUrl
+        URL for strict mode authentication (default https://leader.mesos/acs/api/v1/auth/login).
+  -trustedCerts string
-        Comma-separated list of certificates (.pem files) trusted for requests to Mesos endpoints
+        Comma-separated list of certificates (.pem files) trusted for requests to Mesos endpoints -strictMode
-  -strictMode
         Enable strict mode API authentication -privateKey
         Private key used for strict mode authentication.
-This MUST be provided when using strict mode or the program will exit.
+This must be provided when using strict mode.
+However, it can be read from the environment if the secret store is used.
   -skipSSLVerify
         Disable SSL certificate verification
 ```
 When using HTTP or strict mode authentication, the following values are read from the environment, if they are not specified at run time:
 - `MESOS_EXPORTER_USERNAME`
 - `MESOS_EXPORTER_PASSWORD`
+- `MESOS_EXPORTER_PRIVATE_KEY`

 ---